-Students are expected to conduct themselves responsibly, honestly, and with due consideration for others while enrolled in Harvard Extension School, including distance courses, and on Harvard University property, as well as in all of their interactions and communications with members of the Harvard community.
+Students are expected to conduct themselves responsibly, honestly, and with due respect and consideration for others while enrolled in Harvard Extension School and on Harvard University property, as well as in all of their interactions and communications with members of the Harvard community, including instructors, administrators, and staff.

 The Administrative Board for University Extension reviews the actions of students charged with harassment; fraud; infringing on the rights of others; violating the rules and regulations of any University department; behaving inappropriately toward University faculty, staff, or fellow students; the unauthorized use of University facilities or equipment, including computer resources; the alteration or falsification of University records; the unauthorized recording, sale, or purchase of lectures or other instructional materials; destroying or defacing University property; misrepresenting themselves or their University affiliation; or disturbing orderly academic functions and processes.